alex-calderwood/portfolio/static/poetry/thoughts_in_foliage.md

 its hard to define

-the brittle clash between fauna
+the brittle clash between flora

 and vine